-Court proceedings and litigation doesn’t have to be the only way.
-The alternative is mediation or what is referred to by the Family Law Act as “Family Dispute Resolution” (FDR).
+Mediation, or what is referred to by the Family Law Act as “Family Dispute Resolution” (FDR), is an effective alternative to court proceedings and litigation.

 FDR is a process whereby parties can meet with a FDR Practitioner, commonly referred to as a mediator, to discuss their issues and think of options to resolve disputes that may have resulted from their separation.
 FDR is ideal to discuss parenting arrangements post separation as well as property matters.